Markets & Opportunities

 FUELING THE TRANSPORTATION INDUSTRY

-By giving people reliability and convenience, Standard H2 is helping automobiles, buses, heavy transport, and trains accelerate the transition from fossil fuels while significantly reducing the world's CO2emissions.
+By giving people reliability and convenience, Standard H2 is helping automobiles, buses, heavy transport, and trains accelerate the transition from fossil fuels while significantly reducing the world's CO2 emissions.
 Conventional plug-in electric vehicles require long periods of charging time.
 One of hydrogen's most significant advantages is the ability to be pumped like gasoline to power an electric motor.
 Quick hydrogen refills will make more people consider adopting a hydrogen fuel cell electric vehicle.

 Cutting Costs